-Thomas Edison State University is a public, state institution, so it offers a reduced tuition rate of $7,182 for in-state students who attend full-time.
-For students who are not considered New Jersey-residents, out-of-state tuition is $9,342 a year.
+Thomas Edison State University is a public, state institution, which means it offers a reduced tuition rate of $7,372 for students who qualify as state residents and attend full-time.
+For students who are not considered New Jersey-residents, out-of-state tuition is $9,556 a year.

 Edison State has the same tuition for international students as for those from out of state.

-International students at Thomas Edison State University can expect to pay around $9,342 per year, before any scholarships or financial aid.
+International students at Thomas Edison State University usually pay around $9,556 per year, before any scholarships or financial aid.

 Tuition and fees may vary depending on program, course level, location, and more.